nvalimak/fsm-lite/README.md

 TODO
 ---
-1. Optimize the time and space.
+1. Optimize the time and space usage.
 2. Multi-threading.
 3. Support for gzip compressed input.